-- 1. Development of the site is limited to a maximum of 903 dwelling units with no additional residential density increases.
-5 dwelling units per acre in the MR-5 portion and 3 dwelling units per acre in the LR-3 portion, with no residential increases permitted above 983 dwelling units. - 2.
-Development of the site shall include a 60 foot right of way dedication along the northern edge of the property in order to ensure the connectivity identified in comply with the West Lake Worth Road Neighborhood Plan Design Guidelines dated November 19, 2009 and the following: - a.
+Development of the site is limited to a maximum of 903 dwelling units with no additional residential density increases.
+5 dwelling units per acre in the MR-5 portion and 3 dwelling units per acre in the LR-3 portion, with no residential increases permitted above 983 dwelling units.
+Development of the site shall The zoning development order shall require a 60 foot roadway along the northern property line that connects Polo Road to Hooks Road in order to provide connectivity identified within comply with the West Lake Worth Road Neighborhood Plan-Design Guidelines dated November 19, 2009 and the following:

+a.
 Vehicular and pedestrian connections shall be provided to all existing and future adjacent developments identified in the West Lake Worth Road Neighborhood Plan Master Plan (at minimum).

-Legal Description
+Legal Descriptio